 You’ll be watched closely on the day of surgery.
 Any or all of the equipment below may be provided for your safety and comfort.

 A foam wedge, a brace, or pillows may be used to keep your new hip in place during early healing.

 A bar (trapeze) may be hanging over the bed.
 Use it to help lift your body when you change positions.

-Special stockings may be used to reduce the risk of blood clots.
-You may also be given medication to help prevent clots.
+Special stockings may be used to reduce the risk for blood clots.
+You may also be given medicine to help prevent clots.

-At first you may feel pain, even with medication.
+At first you may feel pain, even with medicine.
 This is normal.
 But if your pain is not reduced at all, be sure to tell the nurse.
-Pain medication may be injected into a muscle or delivered by IV into the bloodstream.
-Eventually, you may be transitioned to pain pills, which can include a vareity of different types of medication.
+Pain medicine may be injected into a muscle or given by IV into the bloodstream.
+Eventually, you may be given pain pills instead.
+These can include a variety of medicines.

-PCA (patient-controlled analgesia) allows you to control your own pain medication.
-When you push a button, pain medication is pumped through an IV line.
-PCA pumps can provide a steady level of pain relief.
-And with their built-in safety features, you can be assured that you will not get too much medication.
+PCA (patient-controlled analgesia) allows you to control your own pain medicine.
+When you push a button, pain medicine is pumped through an IV line.
+PCA pumps can give a steady level of pain relief.
+And with their built-in safety features, you will not get too much medicine.

-You may begin to stand and walk within hours after surgery, or you may stand and walk the day after your surgery.
+You may begin to stand and walk within hours after surgery.
+Or you may stand and walk the day after your surgery.
 An IV and catheter are likely to still be in place, so using the walker may be a little tricky.
 But don’t worry.
 A physical therapist will help you.
 You will be taught how much weight, if any, to put on your new joint.
 With practice, you’ll soon be able to walk with just the aid of a walker.
-You can then transition to crutches as needed.
+You can then move on to crutches as needed.